Assessment and diagnosis ASD - Autism Spectrum Disorder

 When should an Autism Spectrum Disorder be detected?

-Some children show signs of ASD or developmental delays from their earliest years, attracting the attention of parents and early childhood professionals.
+Some children show signs of ASD or developmental delays from their earliest years, drawing the attention of parents and early childhood professionals.
 For others, with no apparent delays in language or motor skills, symptoms may become more obvious as they enter school.

-We offer support to families, providing information, resources and targeted services to promote the child's development, communication and social skills, while addressing parental concerns and assessing risk factors.
+We offer support to families, providing information, resources, and targeted services to promote the child's development, communication, and social skills, while addressing parental concerns and assessing risk factors.